 Adult day care services are programs and services provided in a center for adults with physical and cognitive impairments.
 Learn more about adult day care services and find adult day care centers near you.

-Respite services are services which provide temporary relief for caregivers, giving them time away from the person they care for.
+Respite services are services that provide temporary relief for caregivers, giving them time away from the person they care for.
 Learn more about available respite services.

 Homemaker, Chore, and Companion services take place in your home.
 They are not medical services, but personal services.
 Learn more about homemaker chore, and companion services.